This post may contain affiliate links. Please read our disclosure policy.

-Step 3: That’s it!
+That’s it!
 You’re rewarded with perfectly crispy, entirely tasty shrimp.
-Dip them in spicy sriracha mayonnaise or spicy remoulade sauce to make them even better.
+Serve a spicy sriracha mayonnaise or spicy remoulade sauce for dippin to make them even better.

-With this simple method, we get to enjoy the flavor and texture of fried shrimp all year long (when we’re not eating these Grilled Shrimp or Salt and Pepper Shrimp in the summer and Shrimp Creole and Slow Cooker Jambalaya in the winter!) without the mess or hassle of deep frying.
+With this simple method, we get to enjoy the flavor and texture of crunchy fried shrimp all year long without the mess or hassle of deep frying.
 And you can too!

 - 1 pound large shrimp peeled and deveined